-(a) Upon notification via the ALPHA/ZULU crash alarm or via phone call from ARFF Dispatch or the AODO during working hours, the duty EOD crew will report with all required equipment (to include PPE) to the base of the tower and await instructions; EOD shall monitor the ARFF Command Net.

-(b) After hours, EOD is on a one-hour response, the AODO shall recall the EOD crew, inform them of the Off-Station mishap location, and direct EOD to report to the mishap site.
+- (a) Upon notification via the ALPHA/ZULU crash alarm or via phone call from ARFF Dispatch or the AODO during working hours, the duty EOD Response Element will report with all required equipment (to include PPE) to the base of the tower and await instructions; EOD shall monitor the ARFF Command Net. - (b) After hours, EOD is on a one-hour response, the AODO shall recall the EOD Response Element, inform them of the Off-Station mishap location, and direct EOD to report to the mishap site. - (c) For situations where the safe storage and transportation of explosive hazards is required outside the local area, Station Ordnance shall be required to coordinate transportation while complying with federal regulations.
+EOD is only authorized to transport explosive hazards for emergency and immediate destruction purposes only.

-i.
+h.
 Range Management Department (RMD)

-- (1) In the event of any actual aircraft mishaps (or near mishaps) on MCASCP RTAs and SUA, immediately notify Cherry Point ATC with the initial facts to include specific location.
+(1) In the event of any actual aircraft mishaps (or near

+mishaps) on MCASCP RTAs and SUA, immediately notify Cherry Point ATC with the initial facts to include specific location.
 If unable to immediately contact ATC, call the AODO (466-2233).
-Turn airspace over to ATC (if needed.) - (2) Range Control shall call "cease-fire" on all RTAs that affect the mishap site.
+Turn airspace over to ATC (if needed.)

+- (2) Range Control shall call "cease-fire" on all RTAs that affect the mishap site.
 Clearance from Range Control will then be given for military and civil first responders to access the mishap site area. - (3) Secure access routes, shut down adjacent Training Areas and facilitate communications with first responders. - (4) Nearby units or personnel on a range witnessing a mishap and responding in emergency rescue operations shall ensure all live-fire in that area has ceased before entering the mishap site area.
-Live-fire shall not resume until approved by the MCASCP DirOps. - (5) For overwater mishaps in the RTAs or adjacent rivers, Operations Directorate shall direct/authorize any use of the Watercraft Support Unit located at the Navy Boat Docks, Thoroughfare Bridge, and/or BT-11. - (6) Assist in overwater SAR operations as a SAR participant and be familiar with the requirements outlined in paragraph 5 of Chapter 3. - (7) Support the mishap investigation by providing video/audio data/transcripts and arrange interviews and statements from Range personnel.
+Live-fire shall not resume until approved by the MCASCP DirOps. - (5) For overwater mishaps in the RTAs or adjacent rivers, Operations Directorate may direct/authorize any use of the Watercraft Support Unit located at the Navy Boat Docks, Thoroughfare Bridge, and/or BT-11. - (6) Assist in overwater SAR operations as a SAR participant and be familiar with the requirements outlined in paragraph 5 of Chapter 3. - (7) Support the mishap investigation by providing video/audio data/transcripts and arrange interviews and statements from Range personnel.

-j.
+i.
 Flight Surgeon/ Duty Medical Officer (MO)

-(1) The mishap squadron flight surgeon will normally respond and report as directed as part of the AMB when notified by the squadron duty officer.
+- (1) The mishap squadron flight surgeon will normally respond and report as directed as part of the AMB when notified by the Squadron Duty Officer (SDO).
 Any available 2d MAW or MAG-14 Flight Surgeon may be directed to respond if requested by the AODO and with the approval of 2d MAW or MAG-14.
-For situations when a 2d MAW or MAG-14 Flight Surgeon is unavailable, the AODO shall contact the Naval Health Clinic Quarter Deck (466-0266) to request that the duty MO be recalled and report immediately in person to the AODO at Airfield Operations

-(Building 199).
-When requested by the Incident Commander or EMS Paramedics on-scene, Air Ops personnel will transport the MO to the airfield mishap site.
+For situations when a 2d MAW or MAG-14 Flight Surgeon is unavailable, the AODO shall contact the Naval Health Clinic Quarter Deck (466-0266) to request that the duty MO be recalled and report immediately in person to the AODO at Airfield Operations (Building 199).
+When requested by the Incident Commander or EMS Paramedics on-scene, Air Ops personnel will transport the MO to the airfield mishap site. - (2) The flight surgeon or MO will assist CPF&ES

-- (2) The flight surgeon or MO will assist CPF&ES Paramedics as required in extricating and evacuating deceased victims and/or assist EMS Paramedics with any injured personnel.
+Paramedics as required in extricating and evacuating deceased victims and/or assist EMS Paramedics with any injured personnel.
 The MO may determine cause of death in fatal cases.
-The MO may also take fluid/DNA samples and document/tag the position of remains in order to help determine cause of death, and perform other actions per reference (q). - (3) The duty MO will only release medical analyses to the AMB Flight Surgeon. - (4) At the direction of the Naval Hospital, Camp Lejeune Mortuary Affairs, the remains of deceased military personnel will be transported to the Naval Hospital, Camp Lejeune Morgue.
-The Naval Hospital, Camp Lejeune will coordinate arrangements with the local county medical examiner if required.
-Deceased civilian personnel will be turned over to the local county medical examiner.
-The Incident Commander should contact the SES Desk Sergeant who has contact information on all regional county medical examiners.
+The MO may also take fluid/DNA samples and document/tag the position of remains in order to help determine cause of death, and perform other actions per reference (q).